Roo in the Headlights

 In the neoliberal era, we lost the sense to differentiate between practical results and financial returns, between personal and general prosperity, and between rewards for contribution, and windfalls from luck, chicanery or flogging off the national estate.

 Our speculative real estate pyramid, the casualisation and offshoring of good jobs, the transformation of essential needs into rivers of profit and a litany of wholesale abuses in banking[31], superannuation, and the care sectors[32]tell an ugly story of unfolding national disgrace.
 We were even caught cheating at cricket[33].
-And in case you imagine we reap genuine commercial rewards from all this skulduggery, it appears we’re no longer a preferred place to do business.
+And in case anyone imagines we reap genuine commercial rewards from all this skulduggery, it appears we’re no longer a preferred place to do business.

 Australia underperforms on business advisory lists.
 Among the countries which encourage entrepreneurship[34], we don’t appear at all.
 In economic complexity we are a peer of poorer African nations[35].